giantswarm/docs/src/content/tutorials/observability/multi-tenancy/creating-grafana-organization/_index.md

 ## Creating your own organization

-To create your own grafana organizatoin, you can create a [`GrafanaOrganization`](https://raw.githubusercontent.com/giantswarm/observability-operator/refs/heads/main/config/crd/observability.giantswarm.io_grafanaorganizations.yaml) custom resource in the management cluster containing the grafana organization specification.
+To create your own grafana organization, you can create a [`GrafanaOrganization`](https://raw.githubusercontent.com/giantswarm/observability-operator/refs/heads/main/config/crd/observability.giantswarm.io_grafanaorganizations.yaml) custom resource in the management cluster containing the Grafana organization specification.

 For example: